MAPF-Competition/web_resource/evaluation.md

 At every timestep, your scheduler must compute a valid assignment for the revealed, unallocated tasks.
 While you can take as long as needed to make scheduling decisions, time continues to elapse during deliberation.
-Failure to compute an assignment results in all robots waiting in place until the next planning episode.
+Failure to compute a valid assignment means your robots will not complete available tasks efficiently.

 ### Planner Track
 In the Planner Track, participants must implement their own planner, which is responsible for planning the paths for the robots.
 The **default task scheduler** will be used in this track.